sindresorhus/touch-bar-simulator/readme.md

 ### Why is this not on the App Store?

 Apple would never allow it as it uses private APIs.

+### Can I set a keyboard shortcut?

+You can set a shortcut to toggle the Touch Bar window using the included macOS Service.

+**tl;dr** `System Preferences` → `Keyboard` → `Shortcuts` → `Services` → `Toggle Touch Bar` → add your shortcut.

+Navigate to Keyboard in System Preferences, then click the Shortcuts tab and then Services in the list on the left.
+Scroll the list on the right down to the "General" section, then check the box beside "Toggle Touch Bar" and add your shortcut next to it.

 ### Can I contribute localizations?